zchee/neovim-wiki/Development-tips.md

 ### Core dump

-Core dumps by default are disabled [disabled on Ubuntu](http://stackoverflow.com/a/18368068/152142) and OS X.
+Core dumps by default are [disabled on Ubuntu](http://stackoverflow.com/a/18368068/152142) and OS X.

     ulimit -c unlimited